Phasmid fact sheet | Field of Mars EEC

 What are phasmids?

-Australia is home to around 150 species of phasmids.
-Worldwide there are over 3000 species.
-Some Australian phasmids include spiny leaf insects, strong stick insects, goliath stick insects and spur-legged leaf insects.
+Australia is home to about 150 species of phasmids.
+Some Australian phasmids include spiny leaf insects, strong stick insects, Goliath stick insects and spur-legged leaf insects.

 Illustration of a female spiny leaf insect with a flat, leaf-shaped body that looks like a dried leaf.
-A female spiny leaf insect which resembles a dried leaf.
+A female spiny leaf insect.

 Fast facts – Phasmids